egony/cc2652p_E72-2G4M20S1E/firmware/coordinator/README.md

 - Red (DIO7) flashed when APS frame received
 - When stick restarted - both double blinking (depends on zigbee-heardsman status and **disable_led** configuration)

-Leds can be turned OFF/ON by zigbee2mqtt config.
+Leds can be turned OFF/ON by zigbee2mqtt config:

+    advanced:
+      disable_led: true

 ### Buttons description
 - Flash button on DIO15 used for bootloader activation (for firmware update)